 Put a large old white bedsheet around the area, to capture the flying clip .and the spring, etc. Murphy’s laws say that the clip and spring will fly out OVER the bed sheet, and that they will never be found again .and that you will never figure out how the internal contact is refitted anyway.
 If you are an old hand with this, you will not have things flying.
 Remember, flown parts need to be eventually returned to rightful positions!

-Be exceedingly careful about removing the clip it is done by having THREE hands (just kidding) and the push button needs to be pressed INwards at the same time.
+Be exceedingly careful about removing the clip.
+The push-button needs to be pressed INwards at the same time.
 I might be able to do it with my two hands (I do), but YOU might want to fashion a method of SECURELY keeping the push-button pressed inwards.
 Remember, this is all done while the outer switch is dangling from its wires, after having been unscrewed from the bar switch holder.

 Pressing the button: Doing that will immediately show you what I am talking about, as the C-clip moves right along with the shaft.

 Under the push-button is a brass-looking funny irregular and bent up piece of metal that is the contact(s) for the lights portion.
-That will come out and you will spend a lot of time figuring out how it fits when you replace it UNLESS you remove the E-clip carefully, button pressed-in (some), and very SLOWLY remove the push button, NOTING the exact position and method the brass rotating part fits.
-A photo might help you remember.
+That will come out, and you will spend a lot of time figuring out how it fits when you replace it UNLESS you remove the E-clip carefully, button pressed-in (some), and very SLOWLY remove the push-button, NOTING the exact position and method the brass rotating part fits.
+Take a photo as that might help you remember.

 Be sure to note which side is up and the orientation.